sleekmason/Lilidog/README.md

 after building a stable image is the way to go for optimization purposes.
 However, If you have <br/>
 newer hardware, The firmware from sid and the newest Debian kernel available may be a saving grace. <br/>

-The other version is A fluxbox minimal version designed to add your own packages: <br/>
+The other version is A minimal version designed to add your own packages: <br/>
 https://github.com/sleekmason/Liliflux

 ### Instructions on building your own ISO of Lilidog are at the end of this page.
 Easy peasy.